Marinelic/WebDesign1/README.md

 # WebDesign1
- Web page with HTML and CSS
+ Web page with HTML, CSS and JS